broodjeaap/go-watch/README.md

     - /path/to/squid.conf:/etc/squid/squid.conf
 ```

-And in the `squid.conf` the proxy pool would be defined like this:
+And in the `squid.conf` the proxy pool would be defined with [cache_peer](http://www.squid-cache.org/Doc/config/cache_peer/)s like this:
 ```
 cache_peer proxy1.com parent 3128 0 round-robin no-query
 cache_peer proxy2.com parent 3128 0 round-robin no-query login=user:pass